-Join our nationally recognized panel for a series of candid conversations about parenting, child behavior, mental health and relationships during the ever-changing environment of our current global pandemic.
+Our nationally recognized panel held candid conversations about parenting, child behavior, mental health and relationships during the ever-changing environment of the global pandemic.

-We’ll tackle the stressors, concerns and difficulties families are facing.
-Most importantly, we’ll talk about how to maintain a sense of hope and understanding, and tips for maintaining a problem-solving mindset even amidst circumstances that can feel out of our control.
+They tackled the stressors, concerns and difficulties families faced during the pandemic but, more importantly, how to maintain a sense of hope and understanding.
+Panelists also offered tips for maintaining a problem-solving mindset even amidst circumstances that felt out of our control.

 Host: Jenny Radesky, M.D.